Indigenous peoples of Siberia: Genetic relationships and links to Indigenous peoples of the Americas

+Early Native Americans are thought to have crossed into the Americas through the Beringia land bridge between 40,000 and 13,000 years ago from modern day Siberia.
+Certain modern Indigenous Siberians are closely related to the Indigenous peoples of the Americas, with whom they share a common origin.

-Analysis of genetic markers has also been used to link the two groups of indigenous peoples.
-Studies focused on looking at markers on the Y chromosome, which is always inherited by sons from their fathers.
-Haplogroup Q is a unique mutation shared among most indigenous peoples of the Americas, less among Siberian populations.
+Analysis of genetic markers has also been used to link the two groups of Indigenous peoples.
+These studies focused on looking at markers on the Y chromosome, which is always inherited by sons from their fathers.
+Haplogroup Q is a unique mutation shared among most Indigenous peoples of the Americas, less among Siberian populations.
 Studies have found that 93.8% of Siberia's Ket people and 66.4% of Siberia's Selkup people possess the mutation, while it is largely absent from other populations in Eastern Asia or Europe.

-The principal-component analysis suggests a close genetic relatedness between some North American Amerindians (the Chipewyan [Dënesųłı̨ne] and the Cheyenne) and certain populations of central/southern Siberia (particularly the Kets, Yakuts, Selkups, and Altaians), at the resolution of major Y-chromosome haplogroups.
-This pattern agrees with the distribution of mtDNA haplogroup X, which is found in North America, is absent from eastern Siberia, but is present in the Altaians of southern central Siberia.
+The principal-component analysis suggests a close genetic relatedness between some North American Amerindians (the Chipewyan [Dënesųłı̨ne] and the Cheyenne) and certain populations of central/southern Siberia (particularly the Kets, Siberian Tatars, Yakuts, Selkups, and Altaians), at the resolution of major Y-chromosome haplogroups.
+This pattern agrees with the distribution of mtDNA haplogroup X, which is found in North America and the Altaians of southern central Siberia, but is absent from eastern Siberia.